-In our Pressidium review, I’ll put them through the paces and help you decide whether or not you should join those other clients.
+In this Pressidium review, I’ll put them through their paces and help you to decide whether or not you should join those other clients.

 I’ll start by going over Pressidium’s features and how they differentiate themselves from most other managed WordPress hosts with their high-availability architecture.
 Then, I’ll go more hands-on and test their performance, take you on a tour of their dashboard and WordPress plugin, and test their support responses as well.

 Overall, I was impressed with Pressidium and think they offer an excellent hosting product.
 However, they’re also a little more expensive than other hosts, so you’ll need to decide if that investment is worth it.
 The goal of this review is to help you make that decision.

 In this first section, I’m not really telling you anything you couldn’t learn from the marketing copy.
 However, I think it’s important to go over these details, because Pressidium do things a little differently when it comes to server architecture (though you’ll still get all of the managed WordPress hosting features you’d expect).